-The source of the water is the first important issue.
+The source of water is the first important issue.
 Consider the following:

 1).
-If the flood is from surface water flooding such as heavy rains, hurricanes, and overflowing rivers, this means dirt and debris.
+If the flood is from surface water floodings such as heavy rains, hurricanes, and overflowing rivers, this means dirt and debris.
 The debris is a rich growth environment for mold and bacteria as well.
-It is full of lawn fertilizer, top soil, plant debris and even sewage that promotes many microorganisms to grow – and rapidly – probably as fast as a few days during warm weather.
-Also consider that the humidity is 80-90°.
-Wonderful if your a mold!
+It is full of lawn fertilizer, topsoil, plant debris and even sewage that promotes many microorganisms to grow – and rapidly – probably as fast as a few days during warm weather.
+Also, consider that the humidity is 80-90°.
+Wonderful if you’re a mold!

 This debris will fully penetrate carpets, cloth covered surfaces, and wall boards with little chance they can be thoroughly cleaned or disinfected.
 With few exceptions, the only remedy is removal and replacement.
 It is important to note that bacteria can contaminate all surfaces where possible septic waste is involved.
 Testing for E. coli is important.
 If the flooding is minimal with limited debris, vacuuming and dehumidifying with a few days may save some of those surfaces.

 2).
 If the flood is from a backed up sewer, then it is obvious that both mold and bacteria are important issues that must be addressed.
 Replacement of ducts and contacted surfaces is highly advised.
 Very thorough cleaning of clothing and other fabrics is essential (dry cleaning won’t work since it doesn’t disinfect).
 Cleaning of all dirt and debris is as important as removing mold or bacteria since the microorganisms can exist in a dormant state and only need a “little something to eat,” such as dirt.